fnmdx111/Towel/README.md

 ====

 Towel is a typed stack-based postfix-syntaxed general-purposed functional language.
-A Towel compiler that compiles source code in Towel to Towel assembly language (TAL) which runs on Towel virtual machine written in OCaml.
+A Towel compiler `weave` that compiles source code in Towel to Towel assembly language (Tasm) which runs on the Towel virtual machine written in OCaml.
 More robust design and implementation will be scheduled.
-A TAL to C compiler is also scheduled.
+A Tasm to C compiler is also scheduled.